IRA Rollover Law Now Permanent

 How Does the Law Let Me Increase My Gifts at No Cost?

-IRA funds are heavily taxed whenever you draw them out, at rates as high as 39.6%.
-What’s more, the tax burden never goes away – even your heirs will pay income tax on IRA funds they receive from your estate, and federal estate taxes may apply, as well.
+IRA funds are heavily taxed whenever you draw them out, at rates as high as 37%.
+What’s more, the tax burden never goes away – even your heirs will pay income tax on IRA funds they receive from your estate, and federal estate taxes may apply, as well — for estates exceeding $11.2 million.

-There is a satisfying alternative: Instead of sending so much tax off to Washington, DC, you can divert the tax collector’s “take” from your IRA to us.
+There is a satisfying alternative: Instead, you can divert the tax collector’s take from your IRA to us.

 Gift Ideas with Your IRA

 Significant Gifts.
 Phyllis has planned to leave us most of her IRA at her death, but wishes she could see her gift at work now, during her lifetime.
-Phyllis plans to direct a $100,000 gift from her IRA and avoid both income taxes and estate taxes.
+Phyllis plans to direct a $100,000 gift from her IRA and avoid income taxes.

 IRA Gift Rules